A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Methods

 Where $D_{\theta^{(0)}}$ is trained using the following loss:

 where $\vec{0},y \sim p_{data}^{(0)}$ covers the entire dataset.
 In summary, the training of the prior networks are special cases of the conditional likelihood networks where the input signals $\vec{x}$ are (partially) set to zero.
-An overview of the training loop is given as pseudo-code in algorithm \ref{alg:training}.
+Pseudo-code of the training loop is given in Supplement K.